Private clinic

 First-contact rating

-They changed the tone of the first conversation and the ad message — not the equipment — and nearly doubled the rate of inquiries turning into bookings.
-With no price cuts and no new spend on hardware.
+They changed not the equipment, but the tone of the first conversation and the ad message — and nearly doubled the booking rate.
+No price cuts, no new equipment investment.